kvasilas/Class_Work/README.md

 In this repository I have my assigmnets, notes, and projects from different classes that I have taken while at college.

 The following classes count toward my Bachelors in Computer Engineering at Stevens.
-All classses with codes starting is 500 or highier are Graduate Level classes taken.
+All classses with codes starting with 500 or highier are graduate level classes taken.

 CPE stands for Computer Engineering, EE for Electrical Engineering, and FE for Financial Engineering.